 Théâtre Antique d’Orange

-This theatre was built in the 1st Century AD.
-That makes it the oldest operating concert venue on this list.
-As the best maintained Roman theatre, it’s a site to see and immerse yourself in ancient culture (while listening to your favorite band).
+This theatre was built in the 1st century.
+That makes it the oldest operating concert venue on this list and one of the oldest in the world.
+As the best maintained Roman theater in existence, it’s a site to see and a great place to immerse yourself in ancient culture while listening to your favorite band.

 National Centre for the Performing Arts

 This venue is known as “The Giant Egg” is a titanium dome surrounded by an artificial lake.
-National Centre for the Performing Arts seats around 5,000.
+National Centre for the Performing Arts seats around 5,000 and is a hallmark of remarkable feats of engineering that modern China is known for.

 Slane, Co.
 Meath, Ireland

-Well, you might not actually be inside the ancient castle in the Irish countryside, but what difference does it make?
-The castle hosts outdoor concerts on the sloping castle grounds, which creates a natural amphitheater many concert venues try to replicate.
+You might not actually end up inside the ancient castle, but what difference does it make?
+Set in the Irish countryside, the castle hosts outdoor concerts on the surrounding sloping grounds; ground which form a natural amphitheater, perfect for a sound experience that many other concert venues spend millions trying to replicate.

 Esplanade — Theatres on the Bay

-These dual spaces within Singapore’s city core are homes to cultural and performing arts, and the triangulated glass with panoramic views transform the space’s light and texture throughout the day.
+These dual spaces within Singapore’s city core are home to cultural and performing arts, and the triangulated glass with panoramic views transform the space’s light and texture throughout the day.

 Sydney Opera House